Bambo-Rambo/RNG-Guides/Gen6MTSeedRNG.md

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/MT%20Seed/Seed1.png)

-If you don't have any preference regarding the date (in this case the process will be faster), just put a random date in Citra **but in any case, make sure the time is set to 00:00:00**.
+If you don't have any preference regarding the date (in this case the process will be faster), just put a random date on Citra **but in any case, make sure the time is set to 00:00:00**.

 Load the game, open CitraRNG and connect with Citra then skip the final cutscene by pressing `A` at a frame of your choice **and write it down somewhere**, you are gonna reuse it later.